tubearchivist/docs/mkdocs/docs/faq.md

 - In some cases if you are using [your cookie](settings/application.md#cookie), this can be an account level ban and YouTube will block all requests from that cookie/account.
 Sometimes refreshing your cookie will work around that, but most likely only temporarily.
 Only known solution for these cases is to remove your cookie.
 - Conversely in some cases, adding your cookie can be a solution if you didn't use your cookie previously, as user authenticated requests are sometimes allowed to pass.
 - Sometimes a newer version of yt-dlp has fixes and workarounds.
+- Sometimes the [POT integration](https://docs.tubearchivist.com/settings/application/#po-token-provider-url) can help to make your requests look more legitimate.